-- As from 11th August 2020, the wearing of protective face masks is mandatory in public places.
-In addition, all weddings and public gatherings remain prohibited until further notice. - From 11th August 2020, the number of passengers in public transport remains limit- ed to 10 people in buses and four in taxis. - Adherence to measures as announced by the President including regular washing of hands, social distancing (1-2 meters), etc. - From 20th March 2020, all schools and educational institutions of higher learning remain closed. - Prohibitions of gatherings of more than 20 people - Ban of collective prayers including Friday prayers (blessed day for Muslims) - Flights between Comoros and the islands of Mayotte and the Réunion suspended - Quarantine measures implemented for travelers from, or those who have transited trough COVID-19- infected countries - Night curfews to restrict movements from 20:00-05:00 hours.
+- As from 11th August 2020, the wearing of protective face masks is mandatory in public places. - Public gatherings including weddings remain prohibited until further notice. - The number of passengers in public transport remains limited to 10 people in buses and four in taxis. - Adherence to measures as announced by the President including regular washing of hands, social distancing (1-2 meters), etc. - Schools and educational institutions of higher learning remains closed since 20th March 2020. - Gatherings of more than 20 people prohibited. - Ban of collective prayers including Friday prayers (blessed day for Muslims) - Flights between Comoros and the islands of Mayotte and the Réunion suspended - Quarantine measures implemented for travelers from, or those who have transited trough COVID-19- infected countries - Night curfews to restrict movements from 20:00-05:00 hours.